 Written by: Kushal Dev | Co-founder, Customer Guru

 Effective listening to customer provides invaluable insights to businesses.
-A goldmine of information which companies cannot afford to miss!
+Data received from a customer survey is a goldmine of information that companies cannot afford to miss!
 Customer Experience management solutions have allowed companies to listen to the Voice of Customer at multiple touch points.
 In a bid to understand their customer needs, companies conduct billions of surveys around the globe every year.
 But what results are these surveys really driving?

 A research on consumer surveys shows that “80% of customers have abandoned a survey halfway through.